VivianBombycilla/RedRandom/README.md

 # RedRandom5
 Plays Pokemon Red Randomly in BizHawk Emulator.
 At least my 5th attempt hence the name.
+For an example of a very similar program, see https://www.youtube.com/watch?v=hgO7bEn4j0M.

 ## Requirements
 - Pokemon Red ROM